galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 ## More visualisation

 You might want to understand how a specific gene model was predicted by Maker.
-You can easily visualise the evidences used by Maker (EST ailgnements, protein aligments, ab-initio predictions, ...) by using JBrowse too.
+You can easily visualise the evidences used by Maker (EST alignments, protein alignments, ab-initio predictions, ...) by using JBrowse too.

 > ### {% icon hands_on %} Hands-on: Visualize evidences in JBrowse
 >